What is Revit? Best Sources of BIM Revit Models.

 Main working principles of Revit

 The majority of the project (a building of sorts, most of the time) is done by using various 3D objects to create all of the necessary parts of a self-sufficient structure, such as walls, roofs, doors, windows, floors and so on.
-It’s possible for users to create their own models and objects in both 2D and 3D forms, making Revit extremely versatile in this perspective.
+It’s possible for users to create their own models and objects in both 2D and 3D forms, which makes Revit extremely versatile in this perspective.

 A shareable copy of the project’s database serves as a centerpiece and is stored within an office’s network.
-Each participant is then working with a copy of the project’s master file that is stored on their working station.
+Each participant is then working with a copy of said master file that is stored on their working station.
 Saving the copy of the file (sometimes called local file) triggers the update process which exchanges information in both ways – towards the master file and with the local file.

-Revit itself also continually checks if there’s more than one user working on a project, preventing most of the conflicts that could have arisen in the process.
+Revit itself also constantly checks if there’s more than one user working on a project, preventing most of the conflicts that could have arisen in the process.
 This allows for the master copy to act as a reference point for the entire team, constantly updated and interacted with.
 Additionally, in the case of more than one discipline working on the same project, Revit can also run interference checks to search for components within the project that are placed in the same physical space.

-That’s not to say that Revit is a self-contained piece of software since it also supports the drafting import from other CAD platforms in many formats, including SKP, DXF, SAT, DWG, and more.
-Revit is working primarily with the proprietary file formats – RVT for BIM models, RFA for Revit families.
+That’s not to say that Revit is a self-contained piece of software, since it also supports the drafting import from other CAD platforms in many formats, including SKP, DXF, SAT, DWG, and more.
+Revit itself is working primarily with the proprietary file formats – RVT for BIM models, RFA for Revit families.